makersacademy/airport_challenge/README.md

 ## Installation

-This program is designed to be run from [irb](https://en.wikipedia.org/wiki/Interactive_Ruby_Shell) (or a similar interactive Ruby environment).
-This requires Ruby (recommended version 3.0.0) - which will give you access to irb.
-If you are unsure if you have Ruby installed, or need help seeing the version you are using [codecademy](https://www.codecademy.com) provide this useful guide to [**setp Ruby**](https://www.codecademy.com/articles/ruby-setup).
+This program is designed to be run from [irb](https://en.wikipedia.org/wiki/Interactive_Ruby_Shell) (or a similar interactive Ruby environment) and requires **Ruby version 2.6.5** - which will give you access to irb.
+If you are unsure if you have Ruby installed, or need help seeing the version you are using [codecademy](https://www.codecademy.com) provide this useful guide to [**setup Ruby**](https://www.codecademy.com/articles/ruby-setup).

 ## Usage